-How do plants grow in the ocean?
-A few grow near the shore, or at least water shallow right © 2018 Christian-Liberty Press enough that sunshine can reach them through the water.
-Most kinds of plants that we know cannot live about without sunshine.
+How do plants in the grow ocean? А few grow near the shore, or at least in water [•]shallow enough that sunshine can reach them through the water.
+Most kinds of plants that we know about cannot live without sunshine.
 Some ocean plants, such as kelp, can grow as tall as fifty feet, with their roots growing in an ocean bed!
-However, most of the

 However, most of the ocean is too deep even for plants such as kelp to grow.
 Does this mean that there are not any plants in the deep sea?
 Not at all.
 God designed many ocean plants so they could survive in the deepest water.
 He did not do this by making the plants taller.
 He did it by making these plants so small, you cannot even see them!
 These plants are so small, they can easily float.
-They are called plankton (plăn(k) •tôn)-organisms including bacteria, algae (plantlike organisms), protozoa (one-celled organisms), and even tiny, floating animals!
+They are called plankton (plăn(k)'•t∂n)-organisms including bacteria, algae (plantlike organisms), protozoa (one-celled organisms), and even tiny, floating animals!
 If they sank to the bottom, they would not get any sunshine, and they would die.